 The Tokyo 2020 Games will take place July 24-August 9; the Paralympic Games August 24-September, 6.
 Although rowing and canoeing are in for the 2020 Paralympics, sailing is out.
 Olympic sailing will be held in Enoshima Yacht Harbour.
 The big marina with views of Mount Fuji is 40 miles south of Tokyo’s Olympic stadium on Sagami Bay.

-The breeze in Newport, Rhode Island, was 10 to 15 knots, when it wasn’t 18 to 22.
-For my entire two weeks on the East Coast in early June, the wind was warm and perfect; in Maine, in New Hampshire, and even off the rivers in Manhattan — a week before SailGP raced.
-Driving toward the Claiborne Pell Newport Bridge in Rhode Island, I told a group of friends, none of whom were sailors, that Newport was considered the sailing capital of the country.
-“Why?” my friends naturally asked.
-I, who had never actually been here before, struggled to answer, and was fumbling with something about tradition and heritage when we reached the peak of the bridge, and caught our first glimpse of the water.
+Approaching the Claiborne Pell Newport Bridge in Rhode Island, I told a group of friends, none of whom were sailors, that Newport was considered the sailing capital of the country.
+“Why?” my friends asked.
+I, who had never actually been to Newport before, struggled to answer, and was fumbling with something about tradition and heritage when we reached the peak of the bridge, and caught our first glimpse of the water.

 Thank you, Newport, for answering “why” for me.

 Newport itself was so absurdly charming that I felt like I’d stumbled into Disneyland’s New England Land.
-But the charm felt a bit manicured, and so a little manufactured.
+But the charm felt a bit manicured and manufactured.
 “Sailing” was represented, but only in retail form.
-There was a Helly Hansen and North Sails shop, but they weren’t selling foulies or jibs; it was strictly clothes.
+There was a Helly Hansen and North Sails shop, but they weren’t selling foulies or jibs; it was strictly trendy, expensive clothes.
 It was like a representation of sailing — a commercial for sailing and the commodification of the lifestyle — but not actually sailing itself.

 With that said, it was still pretty cool to see bars sporting posters of big regattas, like the Volvo Ocean Race, which stopped in Newport in May 2018.
 (It reminded me of Shelter Island in San Diego, where I’m from).